Cherreads

 "Dunno, but I heard he's weak anyway!"

 "Who cares?
-Teen just insulted him to his face.
-This is gonna be good."
+Teen insulted him to his face.
+This is going to be a nice show."

 "Edward…"